wouterpeere/GHEtool/README.md

 intelligent interpolation, this automated sizing can be done in the order of milliseconds.
 Please visit our website [https://GHEtool.eu](https://GHEtool.eu) for more information.

 #### GHEtool development
-GHEtool has been developed within a collaboration of KU Leuven (The SySi Team), boydens engineering (part of Sweco) and FH Aachen.
+GHEtool has been developed as a joint effort of KU Leuven (The SySi Team), boydens engineering (part of Sweco) and FH Aachen.
 The exhaustive list of contributors can be found [here](https://ghetool.readthedocs.io/en/latest/sources/users.html).

 #### Read The Docs